thekobewan/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+A ticketing system is an invaluable resource for any help desk system, so I took it upon myself to learn the installation and configuration of one.<br />

 <h2>Environments and Technologies Used</h2>